 Conditional amino acids

-False.
-This has got to be one of the biggest myths I read time and time again, even by nutrition professionals!
-You do not, I repeat, you do not need to consume all amino acids at each meal to make up a “complete” protein.
-Remember to give our bodies some props here- our bodies are incredibly resourceful and we naturally have a “pool” of amino acids in supply to use for when a meal might be a little low in one amino acid or the other.
-The key is to consume a wide variety of amino acids every single day!
-This will make sure your body has enough to make up for those times where you might be lacking- definitely something to share.
+Our bodies are incredibly resourceful, and we naturally have a “pool” of amino acids in supply to use for when a meal might be a little low in one amino acid or the other.
+The key is to consume a wide variety of amino acids every single day.
+This will make sure your body has enough to make up for those times where you might be lacking.

 Here’s a little bit more science if you’re interested.
 Just like we talked about in Carbohydrates, part I and part II, proteins have different molecular structures.
 Proteins can be found as primary, secondary, tertiary, or quaternary structures all of which have different bonds, groupings, and ultimately structures, and remember amino acids are what build these!
 Primary structures are simply a linear amino acid sequence, secondary is a regular substructure containing alpha-helix and beta-strand, tertiary structure is a 3 dimensional structure, and quaternary is the largest and most complex structure.
 Okay mini science lesson is over, but here’s a little picture depicting proteins!

-Protein plays a HUGE role in the body, as do carbohydrates and good fats, but protein is probably one of my favorites to talk about.
-It’s involved in digestive health, rebuilding tissue and muscle, energy, hormonal production (ex. growth hormone), immune health as antibodies, enzymes (ex. phenylalanine hydroxylase), structure, and storage/transportation of other molecules (ex. ferritin).
+Protein plays a HUGE role in the body, as do the other macronutrients carbohydrates and good fats.
+Protein is involved in digestive health, rebuilding tissue and muscle, energy, hormonal production (ex. growth hormone), immune health as antibodies, enzymes (ex. phenylalanine hydroxylase), structure, and storage/transportation of other molecules (ex. ferritin).
 Protein is part of every single cell in our body.
-Let’s just soak that in for a minute…

 Food sources of protein

-- Those coming from animals: wild caught fish, grass-fed beef, wild game, fresh eggs, etc.
+- Proteins coming from animals such as wild caught fish, grass-fed beef, wild game, fresh eggs, etc.

-- Those coming from plant sources: legumes, beans, nuts, seeds, tempeh, spirulina and other algaes, etc.
+- Proteins coming from plant sources such as legumes, beans, nuts, seeds, tempeh, spirulina and other algaes, etc.

 How is protein digested?

-Knowing how protein is digested is important as well, you can see that the structure of animal proteins and vegetable/plant-based proteins are very different.
-Some digest animal proteins with ease and their bodies “do” very well on them whereas others may suffer from constipation, bloating, or sluggish digestion which most likely means their body doesn’t have the digestive capacity or strength to break that food down.
-It could also result from lower than normal HCL levels in the stomach, HCL (hydrochloric acid) is a natural part of digestion in the stomach and is the first enzyme to break down food in the gut.
+The structure of animal proteins and vegetable or plant-based proteins are very different.
+Some people digest animal proteins with ease and their bodies perform very well with animal proteins.
+Others may suffer from constipation, bloating, or sluggish digestion after eating animal proteins which most likely means that their body doesn’t have the digestive capacity or strength to break animal proteins down.
+It could also result from lower than normal HCL levels in the stomach.
+HCL (hydrochloric acid) is a natural part of digestion in the stomach and is the first enzyme to break down food in the gut.

-Of course we know the first place digestion takes place is the mouth, but when we’re talking about protein it’s mainly focused in the stomach and gut.
-The stomach releases gastric juice which helps breakdown the food/protein for our example, into chyme which is just a word for food + gastric juices.
-Our gastric juice has important components for protein breakdown including pepsinogen which is converted to pepsin, which digests protein.
-HCL converts pepsinogen into pepsin, which breaks down the proteins into peptides and also keeps our stomach pH in the normal range of 2- dissolving food and killing harmful microorganisms, hence the importance of HCL.
-I could talk at length about HCL and digestion, but for the sake of knowing it’s role in protein, we’re set.
-Little note, if you think you have low HCL, it’s nothing to self-diagnose- go see your physician.
-Cris Kessler loves talking about digestion and HCL, read up on some of his resources if you’re interested.
+Of course, we know the first place digestion takes place is the mouth, but protein digestion is mainly focused in the stomach and gut.
+The stomach releases gastric juice which helps break down protein into chyme, which is just a word for food and gastric juices.
+Our gastric juice has important components for protein breakdown including pepsinogen which is converted to pepsin.
+HCL converts pepsinogen into pepsin, which breaks down the proteins into peptides and also keeps our stomach pH in the normal range of 2, dissolves food, and kills harmful microorganisms.
+Little note, if you think you have low HCL, it’s nothing to self-diagnose.
+Go see your physician.
+Cris Kessler loves talking about digestion and HCL, so read up on some of his resources if you’re interested.

-There are a couple foods that help digest and break down protein by their enzymes: pineapple, papaya, apple cider vinegar.
-Both pineapple and papaya contain bromelain which is an enzyme that helps our digestion when breaking down protein, the apple cider vinegar is great to add acidity to breakdown proteins as well.
-I’ll be sharing much more detail about this in entire post on digestion soon!
+There are a few foods that help digest and break down protein by their enzymes: pineapple, papaya, and apple cider vinegar.
+Both pineapple and papaya contain bromelain which is an enzyme that helps our digestion when breaking down protein.
+Apple cider vinegar is great to add acidity to break down proteins as well.
+I shared much more detail about this in the Basic Guide to Digestion.